Total Debt (£)

 Sequestration is the Scottish equivalent to Bankruptcy.
 It is a method of writing off the debts that you cannot pay.
 Sequestration will free you from your debts enabling you to make a fresh start.
 As with Bankruptcy, your assets are then transferred to the Trustee who shares them out amongst your creditors.
 The Trustee in Sequestration can also seek a voluntary contribution from your income, if you are in employment.

-• Your creditors can no longer harass you for the debts
+• Your creditors can no longer harrass you for the debts

 • Your should be discharged from Sequestration after 1 year and you will then be Debt Free.